Alexander Barboza

-Alexander Nahuel Barboza Ullúa (born 16 March 1995) is a professional footballer who plays as a center-back for Botafogo, Club of Campeonato Brasileiro Série A club.
+Alexander Nahuel Barboza Ullúa (born 16 March 1995) is a professional footballer who plays as a center-back for Campeonato Brasileiro Série A club Palmeiras.

 Early and personal life

 Barboza was born on 16 March 1995 in the neighborhood of Villa Celina in Buenos Aires to a Uruguayan father and an Argentine mother.
 In 2024, Barboza expressed his desire to play for the Uruguay national football team under Marcelo Bielsa.
 He has since applied for Uruguayan citizenship.

 Career

 Independiente

 On 4 July 2019 it was confirmed that Barboza had joined Club Atlético Independiente on a permanent transfer.
 The Argentine club bought 82,5% of his rights for four years.

 Botafogo

 On 1 January 2024 it was confirmed that Barboza had joined Botafogo on a permanent transfer.
 Where he has often starred in episodes of emotional instability and violence.

+Palmeiras

+On May 22, 2026, he became a reinforcement for Palmeiras and signed a contract until December 2028, with an option to extend it for another year.